EdTech

 Games can support the development of critical thinking skills.
 During individual and team activities, students tackle a number of problems to reach a goal.
 Plans of action might change when presented with new issues.
 Students can assess risks when debating appropriate paths forward.
 Throughout it all, the need for strategizing and decision-making helps students enhance their critical thinking as they develop a plan for success.

-Research shows that gamification in the classroom reinforces important components of social and emotional learning like communication, listening, and empathy.
+Research shows that gamification in the classroom reinforces important components of SEL, such as communication, listening, and empathy.
 When working to succeed in a game, students need to communicate with one another about how they can contribute or what they think the team should do.
 At the same time, they need to remain aware of how the rest of the team feels about roles, decisions, and progress.

 If one student is being particularly quiet, another might take note and decide to advocate for them to the rest of the team.
 Or, when debating how to play a game, students might take into account how all members of the team feel about the options before coming to a final decision.